Kujikuu/BlackCheetah/AUTHENTICATION_IMPLEMENTATION.md

 # Production-Grade Authentication Implementation Summary

 ## Overview
-This document summarizes the production-grade authentication system that has been implemented for the BlackCheetah Franchise Management System.
+This document summarizes the production-grade authentication system that has been implemented for the Cheetah Franchise Management System.

 ## Features Implemented